top of page

 HOW MUCH ARE THE SESSIONS AND HOW LONG DO THEY LAST?

-My sessions are 50 minutes which is the standard counselling "hour" that most counsellors offer.
+My integrative therapy sessions are 50 minutes which is the standard counselling "hour" that most counsellors offer.
+First sessions are 60 minutes as they involve an assessment.

-Your investment is £60 per session which should please be paid before the session begins via bank transfer.
+Your investment is £65 per session, which should please be paid before the session begins via bank transfer.
 Please note rates are reviewed each January and I will let you know if they are increasing.

 IS IT REALLY ALL CONFIDENTIAL?